-Somewhere-nowhere uses the power of curiosity, pause and collaborative research to engage with all the elements that give a sense of place, and let stories gradually reveal themselves.
+Somewhere-nowhere is an environmental art and research practice.
+We use the power of curiosity, pause, collaborative research and public events to engage with elements that give a sense of place, and let stories gradually reveal themselves.
 Sometimes these are stories of joy and wonder, they may shine a light on cultural heritage, or on struggle or loss.

 Our creative projects use photography, poetry, art, walking and research focused on sensitive environments and cultures.
 Self-led and commissioned projects lead to exhibitions, books, presentations and lectures, public events and land-art, both temporary and permanent.
 We work alongside scientists, farmers and analysts and public organisations concerned with environmental work, landscape care and rural policies; we enjoy being part of university research teams; and we run residencies in rural spaces.

 Somewhere-nowhere has five guiding principles: journey – pause – reflect – respond - connect.

 You may find us at conferences, in galleries, leading walks or working in schools and colleges, or maybe planting trees, taking long walks, or camping in the hills.
 You won’t find us when we’re processing all that we gather: we spent plenty of time in the writing room and the darkroom, planning, editing, shaping and refining work to share in public spaces.